titoghose/Q-Pi/README.md

 python qpi.py [Data/file_name.nd2] -lb 10 -ub 80 -p -w 0.25
 ```

-The following command can be used to get help with these options while running the program:
+The following command can be used to get help with these options while running the programme:

 ```
 python qpi.py --help